asvrada/CollegeProj-MiniGameEngine/README.md

 ### -What is this ?

-A Graphic Engine with minimum functions...
-_or_
+For detailed information please consult the Documentation.md

 A dull implement of the Rasterization method, which is widely used in almost all the modern game engines to generate image.

 ### -How to compile and run ?
-__Make sure the Rasterizer.exe is placed under the same directory as the "ImageResources"" folder, or images will not be found or even worse__
+__Make sure the Rasterizer.exe is placed under the same directory as the "Resources"" folder, or images will not be found or even worse__

 I'm using Visual Studio 2015 Community to make this project, so Visual Studio is highly recommended for compile work.